• Home

 Crinkle cookies were invented by Helen Fredell in Saint Paul, Minnesota.
 However, they were made popular in the early 1950’s by one of Betty Crocker’s cook booklets, the Cookie Carnival.
 Fredell’s original recipe was for molasses crinkle cookies, but nowadays you can find a wide variety of crinkles, such as red velvet, funfetti and (my favorite) lemon!

-What is in lemon crinkle cookies?
+What’s in lemon cake mix cookies?

 This lemon cookie recipe is made with a box of lemon cake mix and jazzed up with rich cream cheese and tart fresh lemon juice!
 I roll them in sugar before baking to create a crinkle effect.
 However, you can bake them plain and glaze them instead!